-- 3. Run the engine at normal idle speed for at least 60 seconds, and leave the engine running for the rest of this procedure. - 4.
-Fully apply the parking brake and press the brake pedal.5.
-Place the shift lever momentarily into each gear posi- - 5.
-Place the shift lever momentarily into each gear position (allowing time for the transmission to fully engage in each position), ending with the transmission in both sides.
-The fluid level reading is only valid if there is a solid coating of oil on both sides of the dipstick.
+- 2. Park the vehicle on level ground. - 3.
+Run the engine at normal idle speed for at least 60 seconds, and leave the engine running for the rest of this procedure. - 4.
+Fully apply the parking brake and press the brake pedal. - 5.
+Place the shift lever momentarily into each gear position (allowing time for the transmission to fully engage in each position), ending with the transmission in PARK.